sync-ing/ECSperiment/README.md

 # ECSperiment
-Experimental roguelike in Java with an Entity Component System
+Experimental roguelike in Java with an Entity Component System I try to write by myself.

+**uses a modified version of Trystans AsciiPanel**